This keto pumpkin bread is the best moist keto pumpkin bread with coconut flour and almond flour. Plus, it’s gluten-free and dairy-free.

 Pour the beaten egg mixture and melted coconut oil onto the flour bowl.
 Make sure the eggs are at room temperature and the melted coconut oil is lukewarm, not hot.
 Hot coconut oil (or butter) will cook the eggs.
 On the other side, cold eggs will solidify coconut oil creating oil lumps.

-Combine the ingredients until it form a consistent loaf batter.
+Combine the ingredients until it forms a consistent loaf batter.
 It will be heavy, thick with no lumps.

 Transfer the batter into the prepared loaf pan and spread evenly.